kummethavijay1/mygitremoterepo1/README.md

-# vijaylog
+# MAHAlog
-this is for git hooks  of vijaylogin
+this is for git hooks  of mahalogin
 1st commit